Mendham Borough, New Jersey: Local government

 Mendham Borough is governed under the borough form of New Jersey municipal government, one of 218 municipalities (of the 564) statewide that use this form, the most commonly used form of government in the state.
 The governing body is comprised of a mayor and a borough council, with all positions elected at-large on a partisan basis as part of the November general election.
 A mayor is elected directly by the voters to a four-year term of office.
 The borough council is comprised of six members elected to serve three-year terms on a staggered basis, with two seats coming up for election each year in a three-year cycle.
 The borough form of government used by Mendham Borough is a "weak mayor / strong council" government in which council members act as the legislative body with the mayor presiding at meetings and voting only in the event of a tie.
 The mayor can veto ordinances subject to an override by a two-thirds majority vote of the council.
 The mayor makes committee and liaison assignments for council members, and most appointments are made by the mayor with the advice and consent of the council.

 The mayor is the head of the municipal government and as chief executive is responsible to see that all state laws and borough ordinances are faithfully executed.
 The mayor, presides over the borough council meetings and only votes in order to break a tie.
 The mayor can veto ordinances and appoint subordinate officials, ad hoc committees and certain other officials to boards, committees and commissions.

-As of February 2025, Republican Neil Sullivan is serving as acting Mayor, temporarily filling a term that expires on December 31, 2026.
-Members of the Borough Council are Council President Neil Sullivan (R, 2025), Marilyn Althoff (R, 2026), Matthew Bruin (R, 2027), James R. Kelly (R, 2025), Will Russo (R, 2026), and Alexandra Henry Traut (R, 2027).
+As of 2026, Republican James R. Kelly is serving as Mayor.
+Members of the Borough Council are Council President Neil Sullivan (R, 2028), Dr. Marilyn Althoff (R, 2026), Matthew Bruin (R, 2027), Chris Neff (D, 2028), Will Russo (R, 2026), and Alexandra Henry Traut (R, 2027).

-Neil Sullivan assumed the office of acting mayor on February 7, 2025, upon the resignation of Christine Serrano Glassner, who left office to take a position in the Trump administration.

-In February 2022, the borough council selected Neil Sullivan from a list of three candidates nominated by the Republican municipal committee to fill the seat expiring in December 2022 that had been held by Mary Sue Martin until she resigned from office the previous month.

-In January 2019, the borough council appointed James Kelly to fill the term expiring in December 2019 that became vacant when Christine Glassner took office as mayor.